Emergence of AdS geometry in the simulated tempering algorithm: Conclusion and outlook

 \section{Conclusion and outlook}

-In this paper, we investigated the geometry of stochastic systems whose equilibrium distributions are highly multimodal with a large number of degenerate vacua that are distributed uniformly.
+In this paper, we have investigated the global geometry of a stochastic system whose equilibrium distribution is highly multimodal with a large number of degenerate vacua that are distributed uniformly.

-We implemented the simulated tempering algorithm to such a system by taking the tempering parameter to be the overall coefficient $\beta$ of the action.
-We optimized the tempering parameter set $\{\beta_a\}$ by minimizing the distances between different modes.
-We showed that the optimized set $\{\beta_a\}$ takes an exponential form $\beta_a = \beta_0\,R^{-a}$ for large $\beta_a$, and has a horizon at small $\beta$, around which transitions in the $x$ direction become easy.
-We further showed that, for the optimized parameter set, the geometry of the extended, coarse-grained configuration space $\bar{\mathcal{M}}\times\mathcal{A}$ is given by an asymptotically AdS space with a horizon.
+We implemented the simulated tempering algorithm to such a system by taking the tempering parameter to be the overall coefficient $\beta_0$ of the action.
+We showed that the geometry of the extended, coarse-grained configuration space $\bar{\mathcal{M}}\times\mathcal{A}$ is given by an asymptotically AdS space.
+With this knowledge of geometry, we deduced the conclusion that the optimized tempering parameter set $\{\beta_a\}$ must take an exponential form $\beta_a = \beta_0\,R^{-a}$ for large $\beta_a$.
+This conclusion was confirmed by numerical calculations, where it was also found that a horizon exists at small $\beta$, around which transitions in the $x$ direction become easy.

 As for the future work, it would be interesting to investigate the large scale geometry of the configuration space in the Yang-Mills theory, especially by coarse-graining the configuration space according to the topological charges.